 The New Dungeon Ghyll Hotel is located in the picturesque Langdale Valley, close to the bustling small town of Ambleside and situated conveniently for visiting many interesting areas of the Lake District.
 The Hotel prides itself on the cuisine served, the relaxed and friendly service it offers, as well as the excellent standards provided.
 All bedrooms enjoy the most dramatic of views and are en-suite with colour television and tea and coffee making facilities.
 The bright restaurant overlooks the patio and to the lawn with the Lakeland fells beyond.

-The Queens Hotel occupies a central location by Keswick’s market square.
+The Inn on the Square occupies a central location by Keswick’s market square.
 The hotel offers good food, traditional rooms and free Wi-Fi.
-On the edge of Derwent Water, the Queens is just a short walk from the shops, pubs and restaurants of Keswick town centre.
-The Queens Head bar serves bar meals and real ales.
+On the edge of Derwent Water, the inn is just a short walk from the shops, pubs and restaurants of Keswick town centre.
+The bar serves bar meals and real ales.
 The public bar overlooks the marketplace, and features a real log fire.
-Some of the bedrooms at the family-run Queens Hotel have views of the Lakeland Fells, Skiddaw and Borrowdale.
+Some of the bedrooms at the Inn on the Square have views of the Lakeland Fells, Skiddaw and Borrowdale.

 This newly refurbished former 17th century coaching inn overlooks Lake Windermere and offers the best in Lakeland luxury.
 The hotel boasts luxuriously equipped bedrooms, a fantastic Italian restaurant or traditional Lakeland pub meals, a Spa with indoor pool, jacuzzi, and sauna, and a fitness room with latest equipment.
 A stunning lakeside location from which to enjoy the delights of the Lake District..